Inside: How To Use Positive Discipline To Respond to Aggressive Behaviors in Toddlers and Young Children

-It’s quite normal for toddlers and preschoolers to struggle with aggression.
+It’s quite normal for toddlers and preschoolers to struggle with aggressive behavior from time to time.
 When your child acts aggressively it is typically a sign that she is feeling upset, scared or overwhelmed.

-To help children learn to better respond to overwhelm and anger, aggression is best seen not as bad behavior.
-Instead in positive parenting, any kind of “bad behavior” is seen as a request for parental guidance and validation.
+To help children learn to better respond to overwhelm and anger, aggression is best seen as a request for parental guidance and validation.

 As parents, keeping our cool and helping children navigate intense feelings is key to reducing aggression.
 This often tricky step is also important for your child’s healthy development.
 Additionally, research shows that a parenting style that is firm and affectionate (kind and loving) is more likely to reduce aggression.

-Here are 8 ideas that may help you keep calm and respond in a positive way to aggressive behavior:
+Here are 8 discipline strategies that may help you keep calm and respond in a positive way to aggressive behavior:

 1. Aim to understand and accept :We don’t have to excuse aggression from toddlers and preschoolers or pretend it didn’t happen.
 That would be permissive.
 Instead, aim to approach it from a place of care and understanding so you can parent by supporting your child through intense feelings instead of punishing them away.